pibblokto/restlink/README.md

 ## How it works

 1. **Custom Resource** `RestartTrigger`
-   *define once – the operator does the rest*
+   The only custom resource where source and target pods as well as cooldown interval, min restarts count, etc.

 2. Operator runs reconciliation loop every 30 s (and on relevant Pod events)
    - Count restarts or creations of *source* pods
-   - If `minRestarts` happened within `restartWithinSeconds` **and** cooldown passed → delete *target* pods
+   - If `minRestarts` happened within `restartWithinSeconds` **and** cooldown passed then *target* pods get deleted

 3. Deleting a pod makes its Deployment/ReplicaSet/etc recreate it.